-As the World celebrates another Women’s Day with much fanfare, here is a tribute to the Karen Tribes in Chiang Mai and scores of women who go through the journey of ‘Life’ all silently with great resilience, across various households, from posh homes to refugee camps.
-Each one’s struggle may be different but the struggle invariably stems from the fact that ‘She’ is born a Woman.
-Let us support each other in the right spirit, in truthful ways and work towards real ’empowerment’!
+This post is a tribute to the Karen Tribe in Chiang Mai and scores of women who go through the journey of ‘life’ all too silently with great resilience, across various households, from posh homes to refugee camps.
+Each one’s struggle may be different but the struggle is real and invariably stems from the fact that ‘she’ is born a Woman.
+Let us support each other in the right spirit, in truthful ways, and work towards real ’empowerment’!

-My first tryst with the Karen Tribes in Chiang Mai
+My first tryst with the Karen Tribe in Chiang Mai

 “100 baht”, quotes Phen for the fourth time.

 I smile, shrug and pursue, “Please give 3 for 200 baht.
 If I convert this to Indian Rupees it amounts to 400”.

 I find the price too steep for the small packet of candied peels though I hate to bargain with these hardworking tribes.
 She dons a wry smile and gestures in a way that is neither assertive nor negative.